Our Focus on Childhood Success

 - Address emotional and social barriers to learning

 Child Guidance and Family Solutions' Toddlers and Preschoolers Succeeding--Assists at-risk children from falling behind academically as a result of poor social skills.
-The program evaluates, supports, and enhances the social well-being of children in preschool programs by providing training and on-site support to preschool teachers.
+The program evaluates, supports, and enhances the social well-being of children in childcare centers by providing training and on-site support to preschool teachers.

-Summer Reinforcement Program--Provides a five-week tutoring program in a classroom setting for ages 3 to 11 years.
-Emphasis is placed on reading and math skills, as well as speech therapy.
+Summer Reinforcement Program--Provides a five-week academic remediation program in a classroom setting for ages 3 to 11 years.
+Emphasis is placed on retaining reading and math skills over the summer months in order to prevent 'summer slide', as well as speech therapy.